jethornton/flexgui/docs/source/hal.rst

 HAL Buttons
 ===========

-Any QPushButton, QCheckBox or QRadioButton can have a HAL BIT pin by adding a string Dynamic Property called `function` with the value of `hal_pin` and a string Dynamic Property called `pin_name` where n is some non repeated number with a property of `pin_name, pin_type, pin_dir` seperated by comma's
+Any QPushButton, QCheckBox or QRadioButton can have a HAL BIT pin by adding four string type Dynamic Propertys as shown in the table.

 .. csv-table:: HAL Push Button
    :width: 80%
    :align: center

 	Property Name, Pin Value
+	function, hal_pin
 	pin_name, any unique name
 	hal_type, HAL_BIT
 	hal_dir, HAL_OUT

-Any QSpinBox or QDoubleSpinBox can be a hal pin.
+Any QSpinBox or QDoubleSpinBox can be a hal number pin by adding four string type Dynamic Propertys as shown in the table.

 .. csv-table:: HAL Spin Box
    :width: 80%
    :align: center

 	Property Name, Pin Value
+	function, hal_pin
 	pin_name, any unique name
 	hal_type, HAL_FLOAT or HAL_S32 or HAL_U32
 	hal_dir, HAL_OUT

 Pin Types::